 Step 12: We need to move the path along with the object; we kept three-four points to follow the object; we can find the mask following the object.

 Step 13: We need to move until the end motion.

 We finished the drawing shape, and we created the path and also animated the path; it’s just a basic process now we are moving to the next step of masking; let us try to mask a text with the ball now.

 Step 15: Type your text.

-Step 17: We can see here we have three layers footage, duplicate and text, here we have text layer on top.
+Step 17: We can see here we have three layers of footage, duplicate and text; here, we have a text layer on top.

 Small Text Masking

 To mask small text, let’s follow the below steps.

 Step 1: Start a new composition.

 Step 2: Select the Solid layer with an attractive color.